ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

    `Steam->Right Click Wargroove->Properties->Local Files->Browse Local Files` and copying the path in the address bar.
    - Paste the path in between the quotes next to `root_directory:` in the `host.yaml`.
    - You may have to replace all single \\ with \\\\.
 4. Start the Wargroove client.
-It should start with no errors, if it does go back to step 1.

 ## Installing the Archipelago Wargroove Mod and Campaign files